 The purchase order reconciliation process, commonly known as PO recon, is the process that closes purchase orders that meet certain criteria.
 This includes POs that have been fully vouchered, and matched, as well as POs where the due-date has passed.
 If there are any POs that have had no activity for a certain time-frame, they will be marked complete.

 Before running the process, the procurement department should notify the rest of the company of the schedule, criteria, and the list of the POs that will be completed for review before the PO reconciliation begins.
-Most organisations plan to run PO recon a few times a year.
+Most organizations plan to run PO recon a few times a year.

 How to Reconcile Purchase Orders with Invoices